Last-Minute Book Week Costumes: 15 Ideas Under $40 for Aussie Kids

 You forgot about Book Week.
 Or you remembered, but your child changed their mind — twice.
 Or the costume you ordered from somewhere else didn't arrive.
 Whatever happened, parade day is close and you need a last-minute book week costume that looks good, ships fast, and doesn't cost a fortune.

 Good news: this is completely solvable.
-We've pulled together 15 Book Week costume ideas that are all under $40, all available with express shipping from our Melbourne warehouse, and all clearly tied to a book your child's teacher will recognise.
+We've pulled together 15 Book Week costume ideas that are all under $40, all available with fast shipping from our Melbourne warehouse, and all clearly tied to a book your child's teacher will recognise.
 No sewing.
 No crafting.
 No running around every shop in the suburb.
 Just pick, order, and breathe.

 Why Last-Minute Book Week Costumes Are More Doable Than You Think